-SAS programs are widely used for accessing, analyzing, managing or presenting the data.
-SAS programs are a combination of DATA STEP and PROC (procedure) steps.
+SAS programs are widely used for accessing, analyzing, managing or presenting data.
+SAS programs combine DATA STEP and PROC (procedure) steps.

 The primary method for creating a SAS dataset is using the data step.
 The data step begins with the DATA statement and contains other programming statements.
-You can use programming statements for manipulating the existing SAS dataset or create a new dataset from raw data files.
+You can use programming statements to manipulate the existing SAS dataset or create a new dataset from raw data files.

-PROC steps are pre-defined procedures in SAS which used to analyze and process data in a SAS data set.
-PROC steps are also used for data munging which is the process of transforming data from one “raw” data form into another format.
+PROC steps are pre-defined procedures in SAS used to analyze and process data in a SAS data set.
+PROC steps are also used for data munging, transforming data from one “raw” data form into another format.

 - Create new SAS data sets